Roads and footpaths

 • potholes

-The City of Hobart is responsible for the nature strips and footpaths beside all of these state roads except the Southern Outlet, which is a State Government responsibility.
+The City is responsible for the nature strips and footpaths beside most of these state roads except the Southern Outlet, which is a State Government responsibility.

-Any requests regarding these highways can be directed to the State Government.
+Any enquiries about these roads should be directed to the Department of State Growth.

 Rights of way